dianasch/snippets/README.md

 # Hackbright Academy Capstone Project
 Hackbright Academy Full-Stack Software Engineering Program

-This web app creates song snippets from Taylor Swift albums using a Markov chain.
-The user will be able to save and view their favorite snippets and create snippet mash-ups with their own uploaded albums.
+This web app utilizes Markov chains to generate random song snippets from Taylor Swift's full album lyrics.
+Non-registered users can view all Taylor Swift albums and create song snippets.
+Registered users can save their favorite snippets and create snippet mash-ups with their own uploaded albums.
 Taylor Swift album details are retrieved from the Audio DB API.
+The most common words in each album are displayed using Chart.js.

 ## Technologies:
 * Python